Sustainability | Environment

 The Group actively recycles and manages waste, monitors and minimizes its effluents and sources of pollution.
 We also partner with Government agencies to protect bio-diverse and fragile ecosystems besides replanting degraded and logged-out forests.

-The Group will carry out a combines High Carbon Stock (HCS) and High Conservations Value (HCV) analysis prior to any new development.
+The Group will carry out a combines High Carbon Stock (HCS) and High Conservations Value (HCV) analysis prior to any new development and committed to achieve a net-positive impact on biodiversity or mitigating any adverse consequences.
 We have conducted EIAs for all our Indonesian plantations and Sabah estates that were established after September 1999.

 Environment Protection Policy